422divya/Devops-tasks/README.md

-# Devops-tasks

-#This is my 90 days journey of Devops.
+This is my 90 days journey of Devops.

 I have made notes of tools that I learnt in this journey.
 Also the usefull commands which will be helpful to refer.